scaleway/natasha/docs/DPDK_INITIALIZATION.md

         - VMDq filters data into queues based of MAC address of VLAN tags.

     natasha is completely stateless: we don't need a packet flow to be handled always by the same core.
-As a result, we set mq_mode to ETH_MQ_RX_NONE.
+However, if we use ETH_MQ_RX_NONE, only one network queue is used to process all the packets.

+    To dispatch packets to our multiple receive queues, mq_mode needs to be set.
+That's why we use ETH_MQ_RX_RSS.

 [intel_improve_network_perf]: http://www.intel.com/content/dam/doc/white-paper/improving-network-performance-in-multi-core-systems-paper.pdf